Tools to Save Water

 - Plug up the sink or use a wash basin if washing dishes by hand.
 You can also capture your rinse water for use in your landscape as grey water.
 If you use a dishwasher, make sure it’s fully loaded!
 And be sure to scrape your plate instead of rinsing it before loading it into the dishwasher – ideally into a compost pile if not the trash.

 - Keep a pitcher of drinking water in the refrigerator instead of letting the faucet run until the water is cool.
-Alternatively, keep a small bucket in your sink to capture the water while you wait for it cool and then use it on your houseplants or for your pet’s water bowl.
+Alternatively, keep a small bucket in your sink to capture the water while you wait for it cool (or warm up) and then use it on your houseplants or for your pet’s water bowl.

 - Take shorter showers.
 Every minute you leave the shower running unnecessarily, you’re wasting over 2 gallons of water as well as energy.
 Take it step further by placing a bucket in the shower to catch any excess water – you will be surprised at how quickly it fills up.
 The collected water can then be used in your outdoor landscape.